Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **UI**

 * Add a rose button in the bottom right.
+Actually, maybe it should be a status effect tracker instead...
 * Make it so souls in the wheel don't disappear when leaving room to reward good play
 * A real text log at the bottom like most roguelikes? with a confirm prompt if you draw after 0 resolve
 * numeric system based on basic castes.